 After his mission in 2003, astronaut Don Pettit said that, although the scent is hard to describe, it vaguely reminded him of when he used to work with an arc welder, repairing logging equipment.
 Other astronauts have described the smell as similar to burning steak, ozone, walnuts, brake pads, and even burnt almond cookie.

-A micrometeorite is an extra-terrestrial dust particle, measuring from about 50 nm (nanometers, or millionths of a meter) to 2 mm.
-Astronomers believe that more than 3,000 micrometeorites fall to earth every second.
+A micrometeorite is an extra-terrestrial dust particle, measuring from about 50 nm (nanometers, or millionths of a meter) to 2 mm, that has survived entry through the Earth's atmosphere.
+Astronomers believe that more than 3,000 micrometeorites fall to Earth every second.